Conrad-Labs/react-material-ui-seed-template/docs/Contexts.md

 The `ConfigProvider` component also defines a `onReset` function that resets the configuration settings to their default values.

 The initial values of all config parameters are set in [config.js](/src/config.js).
 Additional information about setting themes can be found in [Themes](/docs/Themes.md)

+---

+To know more about how to access attributes from ConfigContext and JWTContext see [Hooks](/docs/Hooks.md).